 I am a licensed psychologist in California (PSY26409) invested in supporting people to lead more vital, creative, healed, and empowered lives.
 I provide routine, outpatient psychological services and I offer training and supervision for mental health practitioners.

-I have an office located in the Pocket-Greenhaven area of Sacramento, California.
-I also have an office a few blocks from the University of California-Davis campus in Davis.
+I have a primary office located in the Pocket-Greenhaven area of Sacramento, California.
+My other office is located a few blocks from the University of California, Davis campus.

 I completed my psychology doctoral internship at the University of California, Davis Counseling Services and my post-doctoral residency at California Polytechnic State University, San Luis Obispo Counseling Services.

 I have been trained in a variety of clinical settings including: university counseling centers in Oregon and California, a community college counseling center, a non-profit community agency that specialized in trauma healing and recovery, and a child and family center.

 My training emphasized multicultural counseling, mindfulness approaches to psychotherapy, and trauma healing.
 I have training and experience addressing a variety of mental health concerns for teens (ages 13-17 years old) and adults.
 I have specialized experience working with college students and working with lesbian, gay, bisexual, pansexual, asexual, questioning, and queer-identified individuals, as well as gender diverse folks (e.g., genderqueer, non-binary, masculine of center, femme, transgender, MtF, and FtM folks).
 I enjoy working with people from diverse social and ethnic backgrounds, as I celebrate and honor human diversity.

 Concerns that may be addressed include but are not limited to:

 Career and vocational challenges

 Gender transition or moving toward gender confirming directions